SystemsApproach/ops/control.rst

     DevOps-level configuration files consumed by the underlying software components (i.e., microservices).
 Creating these
-    interfaces is an exercise in defining a meaningful abstraction layer, which when done using declarative tooling, becomes an exercise in defining high-level data models.
-Runtime Control is the management subsystem responsible specifying and implementing the API for such an abstraction layer.*
+    interfaces is an exercise in defining a meaningful abstraction layer, which, when done using declarative tooling, becomes an exercise in defining high-level data models.
+Runtime Control is the management subsystem responsible for specifying and implementing the API for such an abstraction layer.*